veikkos/utk-level-editor/README.md

 # Level editor for Ultimate Tapan Kaikki (TK321)

-Almost feature complete level editor written in Rust for Ultimate Tapan Kaikki (TK321) DOS game classic.
+Pretty much feature complete level editor written in Rust for Ultimate Tapan Kaikki (TK321) DOS game classic.
 See also [opensourced game itself](https://github.com/suomipelit/ultimatetapankaikki).

 Editor is heavily based on original DOS era editor but does not aim to be a carbon copy.
 Hopefully most of the differences can be considered as improvements.